hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 exercises: 0
 questions:
 - "What is machine learning?"
-- "What role does machine learning have in particle physics?"
+- "What role does machine learning have in high energy physics?"
 - "What should I do if I want to get good at machine learning?"
 objectives:
 - "Discuss the general learning task in machine learning."
-- "Provide examples of machine learning in particle physics."
+- "Provide examples of machine learning in high energy physics."
 - "Give resources to people who want to become proficient in machine learning."
 keypoints:
 - "The 3 main tasks of Machine Learning are regression, classification and generation."
-- "Machine learning has many applications in particle physics."
+- "Machine learning has many applications in high energy physics."
 - "If you want to become proficient in machine learning, you need to practice."
 ---